Viewers tuning into Netflix's Monsters: The Lyle and Erik Menendez Story are confused about why Leslie Abramson only represented Erik.

 While it was briefly explained in Monsters why Leslie Abramson only defended Erik Menendez, there's much more to know from the real-life story.

-So Erik was defended by Abramson, while Lyle - whose hairpiece was a notable component of the brothers' defense - included commentary about his was represented by attorney Jill Lansing, as shown in the TV series.
+So Erik was defended by Abramson, while Lyle - whose hairpiece was a notable component of the brothers' defense in Monsters - included commentary about his was represented by attorney Jill Lansing, as shown in the TV series.

 This strategic choice happened due to the complexities of their trial, which featured separate juries for each brother (not highlighted in the series), emphasizing the need to avoid potential conflicts of interest that could arise from shared legal representation.